IrekRomaniuk/syslog-generator/README.md

-A simple shell script to generate syslog messages with netcat.
+A simple Go program to generate syslog messages for PaloAlto firewalls (tested with PANOS 7.1.2).
 It sends a X random syslog messages every Y seconds to a device of your designation.

-Change the variables to match your environment and run!
+"G0s9J4jAU3" (per random.org)